Table of Contents

 In Minimum the following suggested recommendations shall be utilized for buoyancy analysis;

-Pipeline shall be analyzed for buoyancy where water level is periodically or permanently above the designed bottom elevation of the pipeline.
+- Pipeline shall be analyzed for buoyancy where the water level is periodically or permanently above the designed bottom elevation of the pipeline.

 The below abbreviations shall be used in the document